spotinst/help/src/docs/ocean/cluster-overview-tab.md

 This is the information displayed:

 * Autoscaling events (displayed for a period of 12 hours or less):
 One or more autoscaling events are displayed in blue rectangles.
-These can be any Ocean autoscaling scale-up and scale-down events displayed as widgets above the graph.
+These can be any Ocean autoscaling events displayed as widgets above the graph.
-For example, Scale Up, Scale Down, or Autohealing.
+For example, Scale Up, Scale Down, Dynamic Commitments, or Autohealing.

 For vCPU/memory(GiB)/GPU: